Product lifecycle: Describe, define, develop, test, analyze and validate

-This is where the detailed design and development of the product's form starts, progressing to prototype testing, from pilot release to full product launch.
-It can also involve redesign and ramp for improvement to existing products as well as planned obsolescence.

-The main tool used for design and development is CAD.
+This step is where the detailed design and development of the product's form starts, progressing to prototype testing, from pilot release to full product launch.
+It can also involve redesign and ramping to improve existing products and planned obsolescence.
+CAD is the primary tool used for design and development.
 This can be simple 2D drawing/drafting or 3D parametric feature-based solid/surface modeling.
-Such software includes technology such as Hybrid Modeling, Reverse Engineering, KBE (knowledge-based engineering), NDT (Nondestructive testing), and Assembly construction.
+Such software may include Hybrid Modeling, Reverse Engineering, KBE (knowledge-based engineering), NDT (Nondestructive testing), and Assembly construction.

-This step covers many engineering disciplines including: mechanical, electrical, electronic, software (embedded), and domain-specific, such as architectural, aerospace, automotive, ...
-Along with the actual creation of geometry, there is the analysis of the components and product assemblies.
-Simulation, validation, and optimization tasks are carried out using CAE (computer-aided engineering) software either integrated into the CAD package or stand-alone.
-These are used to perform tasks such as: Stress analysis, FEA (finite element analysis); kinematics; computational fluid dynamics (CFD); and mechanical event simulation (MES).
+This step covers many engineering disciplines, including mechanical, electrical, electronic, software (embedded), and domain-specific, such as architectural, aerospace, and automotive.
+Along with creating geometry, the components and product assemblies are analyzed.
+Simulation, validation, and optimization tasks are carried out using CAE (computer-aided engineering) software, either integrated into the CAD package or stand-alone.
+These are used to perform tasks such as Stress analysis, FEA (finite element analysis), kinematics, computational fluid dynamics (CFD), and mechanical event simulation (MES).
 CAQ (computer-aided quality) is used for tasks such as Dimensional tolerance (engineering) analysis.

-Another task performed at this stage is the sourcing of bought-out components, possibly with the aid of procurement systems.
+Another task performed at this stage is sourcing bought-out components, possibly with the aid of procurement systems.

 Phase 3: Realize

 Manufacture, make, build, procure, produce, sell and deliver

 Once the design of the product's components is complete, the method of manufacturing is defined.
 This includes CAD tasks such as tool design; including the creation of CNC machining instructions for the product's parts as well as the creation of specific tools to manufacture those parts, using integrated or separate CAM (computer-aided manufacturing) software.
 This will also involve analysis tools for process simulation of operations such as casting, molding, and die-press forming.

-Once the manufacturing method has been identified CPM comes into play.
+Once the manufacturing method has been identified, CPM comes into play.
 This involves CAPE (computer-aided production engineering) or CAP/CAPP (computer-aided production planning) tools for carrying out factory, plant and facility layout, and production simulation e.g. press-line simulation, industrial ergonomics, as well as tool selection management.

-Once components are manufactured, their geometrical form and size can be checked against the original CAD data with the use of computer-aided inspection equipment and software.
+After components are manufactured, their geometrical form and size can be checked against the original CAD data with the use of computer-aided inspection equipment and software.
 Parallel to the engineering tasks, sales product configuration, and marketing documentation work takes place.
 This could include transferring engineering data (geometry and part list data) to a web-based sales configurator and other desktop publishing systems.